lucidrains/denoising-diffusion-pytorch/README.md

 You could consider adding a suitable metric to the training loop yourself after doing an editable install of this package `pip install -e .`.

-## Todo

-- [ ] add flash attention, do full attention at 64x64, linear attention at anything above

 ## Citations

 ```bibtex